digitalocean-labs/droplet-metrics-dashboard/README.md

 ./serve.sh
 ```

+Your metrics for droplets tagged with a given tag will be available at http://localhost:3000/index.html?tag=YOUR_TAG

 Available query parameters:
 * `tag` applied to your droplets (MANDATORY)
 * `refresh` metrics every X minutes (OPTIONAL)

-For example, to view metrics for droplets tagged with `wibble`, refreshed every 5 minutes, you would use this following URL: http://localhost:3000/index.html?tag=wibble&refresh=5

 ## Example